Waaal/BobaOS/doc/fs/Fat.md

 In the Directory entry we got the starting cluster.
 We read the content of the starting cluster and the go to the File Allocation Table.
 For example if the start cluster of a file is 3 we then look at the File Allocation Table at entry 3.
 This entry holds the next cluster and the next entry of the FAT.
 For example 4.
 We then read all the bytes from the 4th cluster and look at the FAT at entry 4.
 This 4th enty points us to the next cluster etc.

-We know if we reacht the end of a cluster if the entry of the FAT is 0xFF.
-0xFF marks the end of a chain.
+We know if we reacht the end of a cluster if the entry of the FAT is 0xFFF or 0xFF8.
+This marks the end of a chain.

 ## How to get a Directory?
 We first need the directory name and search for it in the Root Directory of the directory.